Powered by Mustang Enthusiasts - Call Now (866) 507-3786

 With the release of the seventh-generation S650 Ford Mustang, it was natural that the Mustang would get a revised, all-new version of the Coyote powertrain.
 This will mark the release of the 4th generation of the Coyote V8 engines with improved horsepower and durability over the 3rd generation of the Coyote.
-The highly sought-after Dark Horse will also have the Coyote V8, but it features a slightly more powerful version due to its unique dual-throttle body intake design.
+The highly sought-after Dark Horse also has the Coyote V8, but it features a slightly more powerful version due to its unique dual-throttle body intake design.
 In comparison, the 2.3L Ecoboost four-cylinder engines remain relatively unchanged from previous generations.
-Tuning for all S650 models has been rumored to be an issue through aftermarket means in the S650 Mustang due to heightened emissions and regulations.

 The 2.3-liter Ecoboost turbocharged four-cylinder engines have received a small bump in power.
 The I4 2.3L is now rated at 315 rear-wheel horsepower from the previous figure of 310.
 The 2.3L also makes a whopping 350 ft/lb torque figure.
 These power gains are primarily from redesigned tuning through the PCM.
 It also uses a new Bore to Stroke ratio, Port Fuel injection coupled with direct injection, variable cam timing, integrated Exhaust Gas Recirculation, and Twin Scroll turbocharging technologies to deliver added performance.